Glasgow’s 18 greatest television shows, chosen by Glaswegians

-Music, comedy and literature of Glasgow has proven to be a rich seams of inspiration for television shows over the day.
-Add to that mix the local acting talent that the city has consistently produced and you have some memorable series that have captured aspects of Glasgow.
-Here’s the greatest Glasgow TV shows of all time, as suggested by our readers.
+Music, comedy and literature of Glasgow have proven to be rich seams of inspiration for television shows over the years.
+Add to that mix the local acting talent that the city has consistently produced and you have some memorable programmes that capture aspects of Glasgow life, language and humour.
+Here are the greatest Glasgow TV shows of all time, as suggested by our readers.

 1. Taggart